briansimiyuj/doctor-appointment-app/README.md

     Reject appointment modal component will be used to confirm the rejection of the appointment.
 It will have a similar structure to the Cancel Appointment Modal component.

+    ### Reschedule Modal Context

+    Reschedule modal context will be used to manage the state of the modal (Handle rescheduling of the appointment)

+      1. Retrieve newDate, newTime, setNewDate, setNewTime from the update patient details hook
+      2. Create a state for isConfirmed and initialize it to false
+      3. Check if the new date and time are not empty and isConfirmed is true, if both are true, set a boolean state to it
+      4. Create a function to handle the reschedule confirmation
+        a.
+If there is no appointment to reschedule or the boolean state is false, exit the function early
+        b.
+Call onClose function to close the modal

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page